junxit/us-congress-bills-110/metadata.md

 - 2007-09-18 — Introduced in House
 - 2007-09-18 — Introduced in House
 - 2007-09-18 — Referred to the House Committee on the Judiciary.
+- 2007-09-19 — Forwarded by Subcommittee to Full Committee .
+- 2007-09-19 — Referred to the Subcommittee on Commercial and Administrative Law.
+- 2007-09-19 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-10-10 — Committee Consideration and Mark-up Session Held.
+- 2007-10-10 — Ordered to be Reported by Voice Vote.
+- 2007-10-18 — Placed on the Union Calendar, Calendar No. 244.
+- 2007-10-18 — Reported by the Committee on Judiciary.
+H. Rept.
+110-390.
+- 2007-10-18 — Reported by the Committee on Judiciary.
+H. Rept.
+110-390.